bigbrush/yii2-bigcms/README.md

 yii cms/install
 ~~~

-Then follow the on screen instruction which helps to specify your database login credentials.
+Then follow the on screen instructions which helps you specify database login credentials.

 After the installion has finished go to http://YOURSITE.COM/admin/ and login with:
   - Username: bigadmin